 This post is the first in a series that explores how the federal judiciary has referenced the Administrative Conference and its body of work in judicial opinions.
-The focus of this post is the U.S. Supreme Court; future posts will examine the Courts of Appeals and U.S. District Courts. (*Updated 5/20/13 to include City of Arlington, Tex. v.
+The focus of this post is the U.S. Supreme Court; future posts will examine the D.C.
+Circuit and other Courts of Appeals. (*Updated 5/20/13 to include City of Arlington, Tex. v.
 FCC, 569 U.S. (2013).*)

 - In the last fifty years, Supreme Court Justices cited Administrative Conference work eight times in opinions of the Court, four times in dissenting opinions, and once in an opinion concurring in part and dissenting in part.

 - Between 1963 and 2008, Conference works and recommendations were referenced in two opinions each by Justices Marshall and Rehnquist, and in one opinion each by Chief Justice Roberts and Justices Alito, Brennan, Blackmun, O’Connor, Powell, Stewart, and White.

 - ACUS works have never been cited in Supreme Court opinions by our three Supreme Court Senior Fellows: Justices Stephen Breyer, Elana Kagan and Antonin Scalia.
 Justice Scalia is also a former Chairman of the Conference.